 A Board pack is a compilation of different important documents that directors would need to guide their upcoming Board meeting.
 The document contains papers concerning the organisation's financials, strategic planning and any other significant updates since the previous meeting.
-It also includes the meeting agenda, the minutes from the last meeting, the CEO report and any information related to Board correspondence.
+It also includes the strategic meeting agenda, the minutes from the last meeting, the CEO report and any information related to Board correspondence.

 A Board pack is a necessary part of every Board meeting and a structural component of an organisation’s eventual success.
 Its structure, length and content all come together to aid the directors in making the most effective decisions for the organisation.

 “As a Director, I know my job is to make the choices that create the future for the communities we serve.
 So I am looking for what choices we have, how these are likely to create the future, and what impact this may have on our communities,” says Steven Bowman, managing director of Conscious Governance.
 “When reading a Board pack, I want to be able to focus on the really important stuff that provides me with insight and is the springBoard for strategic discussions at the Board level.
 I am looking for the top-level discussions we need to have as a Board.”